mahabhu/CSE471_assignment/blog.md

 For any finite normal-form game and any initial strategy profile, can we construct a satisficing path that guarantees convergence to Nash equilibrium?

-### iey Insight
+### Key Insight

 The paper proves that such a path always exists.
-Interestingly, this result leverages **suboptimal updates**—a departure from conventional reward-improving approaches—to achieve equilibrium and avoid cyclical behaviors.
+Interestingly, this result leverages **suboptimal updates**—a departure from conventional reward improving approaches to achieve equilibrium and avoid cyclical behaviors.

 ---

-## Mathematical Framewori
+## Mathematical Framework

 ### Game Representation